The Golden Path (TV series): Introduction

-The series began in Chinatown in 1982, where Xiao-gu, a young widow with 3 children (Kaida, Kaijie, and Kaiqi), opened and operated the "Happy Restaurant" (幸福飯店) roadside stall.
-Xiao-gu is an optimistic woman, even after the death of her husband (along with the none-too-friendly taunts she regularly receives for being a widow) and her tight financial situation.
+The series began in Chinatown in 1982, where Xiao-gu, a young widow with 3 children (Kaida, Kaijie, and Kaiqi), opened and operated the "Happy Restaurant" (幸福飯店) hawker stall to earn a living.
+Xiao-gu is an optimistic woman, even after the death of her husband and her tight financial situation.

-One night, Xiao-gu received a visit from a young man (Jinlong), who was sent by a dying man to give Xiao-gu a key.
-The dying man, as it turned out, was Ah Chen, a triad member who helped Xiao-gu when Xiao-gu's husband, Ah Shun, was dying from a grave illness.
-It later transpired that Ah Cheng was killed by fellow triad member named "Ah She" (pronounced "sher", meaning "Snake", who, in turn, was having an affair with Chen-ge's wife, Chen-sao), with Kaijie and the young man who gave Xiao-gu the key as witnesses.
-When "Snake" and Chen-sao discovered Xiao-gu's knowledge about the events, in addition to the key Xiao-gu received, they attempted to kill her and Kaijie, but the attempt was thwarted by a mysterious man.
-"Snake" gave up on his murder attempts, but kidnapped Kaijie to force Xiao-gu to give up the key she received.
+One night, Xiao-gu was visited by Jinlong to pass her a key given by Ah Chen, a triad member who helped Xiao-gu when Xiao-gu's husband, Ah Shun, was dying from an illness.
+Ah Chen was killed by fellow triad member, Ah She, with Kaijie and Jinlong witnessing the murder.
+When Ah She and Chen-sao, the wife of Ah Chen and was having an affair with Ah She, discovered Xiao-gu's knowledge about the events and possession of the key, they attempted to kill her and Kaijie, but the attempt was thwarted by a mysterious man.
+Ah She gave up on his murder attempts, but kidnapped Kaijie to force Xiao-gu to give up the key she received.
 The key, as it turned out, led to a cashbox that was stashed in an abandoned house.
 The safe contained tens of thousands of dollars in cash.
-When "Snake" and Cheng-sao opened the safe and emptied its contents, "Snake" doused the house with petrol, in order to kill Xiao-gu and Kaijie, and silence the only witness to Snake's murderous deeds.
+When Ah She and Cheng-sao opened the safe and emptied its contents, Ah She doused the house with petrol in a final attempt to kill Xiao-gu and Kaijie.
+However both of them managed to escape except that Chen-sao and Ah She trapped inside.
+Xiao-gu reentered the house to save Chen-sao but Ah She was burnt to death after being pinned down by fallen pillars.

-As fire raced through the house, Xiao-gu and Kaijie were able to escape, but Cheng-sao and Snake were still inside.
-Xiao-gu reentered the house to save Chen-sao, but Snake was burnt to death when burning pillars fell on him.